Dich0tomy/Weepin/docs/spec/0.1.0/functional.md

 A `PinnedRI` is a RI that *already* has all the information for pinning in it, e.g. `https://example.com/archive/0.1.2.zip`

-These can't be `wee update`d, because no information about version substitution is available.
+These can't be `weepin update`d, because no information about version substitution is available.
 If you want to have that possibility, create a `TemplateRI` instead, e.g. `https://example.com/archive/<version>.zip`

 ### Resolvable template tags and RIs